pauldavidkelly/picus-picks-backend/.aidocs/deployment-guide/render-deployment.md

    - Branch: `main` (or your deployment branch)
    - Region: Same as your database
    - Instance Type: Free (512MB)
+   - Build Command: (leave empty, Docker will handle this)
+   - Start Command: (leave empty, Docker will handle this)

 ### Configuration Setup